 Vince is optimistic about the future of Melville and will take a logical and rational approach with decisions he makes on council.
 He looks forward to creating positive change for the community in the coming four years.

 Councillor Johan Van Zyl was born Namibia, South West Africa and attended school in Namibia and Cape, South Africa where he graduated from Paarl Boys High School 1966.
 In 1973, Johan graduated from medical school and entered family practice in 1975 in Nelspruit, SA.

 Johan is married to Eugenie Mare.
 They have three children: Yvette, Nicolette and Johan and two grandchildren Zarah and Juliana.

 Councillor Johan Van Zyl has a graduated Masters in Family Medicine, graduated Masters in Clinical Pharmacology and graduated BSc Honors in OB/GYN.
 Johan has also served on many boards the past and the present.
-He immigrated to Canada in 2004 where he worked in Moose Jaw, Sk in family practice till 2006 where he then moved to Melville as a family physician with Melville Medical Associates.
+He immigrated to Canada in 2004 where he worked in Moose Jaw, SK in family practice till 2006 where he then moved to Melville as a family physician with Melville Medical Associates.

-Past boards that Councillor Johan Van Zyl has served on are Secretary & Federal Councillor Medical Association of SA, Deacon Church Council, Elder Church Council.
+Past boards that Councillor Johan Van Zyl has served on are Secretary & Federal Councillor Medical Association of SA, Deacon Church Council, and Elder Church Council.
 Johan currently serves on the Physician Recruitment and Retention Committee, St. Peters Hospital, is the Chief of Staff at St Peters Hospital, is a Member of the Faculty University of Saskatchewan, Dept. of Family Medicine and Assessor for Practice Enhancement Program, College of Physicians and Surgeons of Saskatchewan and U of S.